 Does VO2max really matter?
 What role does the central nervous system play in fatigue?
 How can you manipulate short intervals for the same effect as a tempo run?
 Magness answers these questions and more in his thought-provoking book.

 Unlike Daniels or McMillan, he does not outline a training formula.
-It’s recommended to familiarize yourself with Daniels and McMillan first to understand the fundamentals – and then push yourself outside your comfort zone with Magness.
+It’s recommended to familiarize yourself with Daniels and McMillan first to understand the fundamentals.
+Then, you can push yourself outside your comfort zone with Magness.

 Run Faster from the 5K to Marathon by Brad Hudson